 The funds will be for women owned companies, Black, Indigenous, People of Color (BIPOC) businesses as well as MWBE companies.
 There are also loan and free grant programs for Black, Latino, or Asian owned companies as well as LGBTQ companies.
 The financial assistance, when combined with mentoring support, can help a business either start or grow.

 The list of funds below will be updated daily.
-It is the most recent list of loan as well as grant programs as they “open up” for minority as well as women owned companies.
+It is the most recent list of loan as well as grant programs as they “open up” for minority as well as female or black women owned companies.
 Note some funds focus on start-ups or micro-businesses as well.

 Free grants as well as loans in Wisconsin

 While there may be other sources of funds out there, the loans and free grants below are aimed at helping disadvantaged businesses.
 This may be a Black owned company or small women owned business.
 There are also funds for LGBTQ companies, Asians, Latino businesses, and other minority owned small to medium sized businesses.

 Year round small business assistance

 There are a number of assistance programs, including free grants, coaching, business development workshops and more that operate year round in Wisconsin.
 Find details be area, category, and region below.
 Or continue to scroll down the page for monthly grant and loan programs.